 Our guides do not speak fluent English but do know some words and phrases.
 They have lived in this area all of their lives and are skilled fishermen who give their best effort to make your day enjoyable.

 Yes, all of our charters are equipped with VHF radios for safety.

 Do the boats have tops for shade?

 All of our charters have either fixed T-Tops or Bimini Tops, which are folded up for storage when not in use.

-The 28 ft. to 34 ft.
+The 28 ft. to 35 ft.
 Cruisers all have enclosed bathrooms.
-All of the 26 ft.
-Super Pangas have Porta Potty’s as do some of the 23 ft.
-Super Pangas.
-Standard 22 ft. pangas carry five gallon buckets which can serve the purpose.
+Most of the 26 ft.
+Super Pangas have Porta Potty facility.

 Do we supply all of the necessary fishing equipment?